JYPjoy/Feel-Hangeul/README.md

 With this App, I was invited to WWDC23, and met **Tim Cook**, the CEO of Apple at 🌈 **Apple Park**!

 For more details, see [Interview](https://www.sookmyung.ac.kr/kr/news/sm-interview.do?mode=view&articleNo=85126).
-(Due to the limited time, it took only 4 days to complete.😂)
 <br/>

 # ⚒️ Tech Stack